BrianDJackson/Azure-Cloud-setup-2021/README.md

 The Playbooks are the YAML files that end with the extension .yml.

-?
-Where do you copy it?_
+Playbooks can be copied from this file: https://github.com/BrianDJackson/IT-Security-Class-2021/tree/main/Ansible/Ansible

-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- The /etc/ansible/hosts file needs to be updated to make Ansible run the playbook on a specific machines.
+Those machines IP addresses need to be added to the hosts file.

+ - Make sure that your ELK server is installed on a machine that does not contain a webserver.
+Filebeat needs to be installed on all machines with webservers because Filebeat is going to send logs from your webservers to be analyzed using the ELK server.
+Your network should be constructed in this manner so the ELK machine can monitor on an independent server.

+The final step is to test then use Kibana to monitor network traffic.
-- Input http://[your.VM.IP]:5601/app/kibana to insure Kibana is functioning properly.
+- Input http://[your.VM.IP]:5601/app/kibana to access your ELK Stack.